oscbyspro/Ultimathnum/README.md

 ### Fast sequence addition (+/-)

 You may have noticed that you can pick any two adjacent elements and express the sequence in terms of those elements.
-This obervation allows you to climb up and down the index ladder.
+This observation allows us to climb up and down the index ladder.
 The idea is super simple:

 ```